FlyingMatrix/knowledge_distillation/knowledge_distillation.md

 4. **KL divergence**:

         **Kullback–Leibler (KL) divergence** is a measure from information theory that quantifies how one probability distribution is different from a second, reference probability distribution.

-        For discrete probability distributions P and Q defined over the same support:
+        For discrete probability distributions $P$ and $Q$ defined over the same support:

 $$
 D_{KL}(P \parallel Q) = \sum_x P(x) \log\left(\frac{P(x)}{Q(x)}\right)